benparsons/matrix-notes/2019-06-nio-article/nio-article.md

             print(event)
 ```

-*Message events* are a specific type of event which contains an Instant Messenger message.
+*Message events* are a specific type of event which contain an Instant Messenger message.
 A quick way to check this is to find the body field on the event:

 ```python
 for event in joins[room_id].timeline.events: